DIAGNijmegen/rse-gcapi/docs/usage/reader_study/create_display_sets.md

 !!! tip Custom Socket Creation
      If your desired socket does not yet exist, please email [support@grand-challenge.org](mailto:support@grand-challenge.org) with a title and description to add it to the [list](https://grand-challenge.org/components/interfaces/reader-studies/).

-In this example two sets are created and the display set contains three sockets: a `ct-image`, an `airway-segmentation` and `some-score`:
+In this example two display sets are created and each display set contains three sockets: a `ct-image`, an `airway-segmentation` and `some-score`:

 ```python
 display_sets = [